IgorDyatlov/Impact-of-Data-on-the-Quality-of-TTS-Systems/README.md

-### This repository contains audio files used in the experiments conducted as a part of my work (Dyatlov, 2023)
+### This repository contains scripts and audio files used in the experiments conducted as a part of my work (Dyatlov, 2023)

 ### Contents:
 1. ljspeech_200000 - files made by a pre-trained LJSpeech model